 Novra has been in the satellite data distribution business since 2000.
-During 2016, Novra significantly expanded its product portfolio and global footprint with the acquisition of International Datacasting Corporation and its wholly-owned U.S. subsidiary (collectively referred as "IDC"), a long-time leader in the same sector (see Note 4).
-Novra offers a comprehensive product portfolio including hardware, software, and services.
+During 2016, Novra significantly expanded its product portfolio and global footprint with the acquisition of International Datacasting Corporation and its wholly-owned U.S. subsidiary (collectively referred as "IDC"), a long-time leader in the same sector.
+On December 29, 2017, Novra acquired a 51.6% controlling interest of Wegener Corporation ("Wegener") to further expand its footprint in digital media management and distribution technologies for applications including digital signage, radio and television (see Note 4).

+Through its subsidiaries, Novra offers a comprehensive product portfolio including hardware, software, and services.
 In addition to its core video, radio, and data products, areas of expertise and added value include: encryption and cybersecurity, next-generation hybrid networks (satellite/terrestrial/cloud), and efficient bandwidth utilization.

-In these Consolidated Financial Statements, "Novra", "Company", "we", "us", or "our" refers to Novra Technologies Inc. and its wholly-owned subsidiaries.
+In these Consolidated Financial Statements, "Novra", "Company", "we", "us", or "our" refers to Novra Technologies Inc. and its subsidiaries.

-On May 1, 2017, the Board of Directors authorized the Consolidated Financial Statements for issue.
+On April 30, 2018, the Board of Directors authorized the Consolidated Financial Statements for issue.